In this honest Mountain Warehouse backpack review, I’m sharing my love for my trusty Traveller 60+20-litre Rucksack.

 Shockingly enough, rain isn’t a phenomenon exclusive to England, and wherever you travel on your RTW trip you’re bound to encounter a downpour at least once.
-The rain-cover has come in handy time and again, not just when it rains but also as a handy protector for the outside of my backpack when it’s in the hold of a bus on long journeys (those things get dirty!).
+The rain-cover has come in handy time and again, not just when it rains but also as a handy protector for the outside of my backpack when it’s in the hold of a bus on long journeys.

-Better yet, there’s a zippable cover which tucks all the straps neatly out of site, for ease when checking the bag in for a flight.
+Better yet, there’s a zippable cover that tucks all the straps neatly out of sight, for ease when checking the bag in for a flight.
 Airlines usually ask you to tighten and tuck in all the straps when you check in a bag – which can ruin your perfectly-set-up strap adjustments – so being able to zip them all away ready to fly is a fantastic option.

 Mountain Warehouse Backpack Review – an Update